PyCQA/flake8-pyi/README.rst

     $ pip install -r requirements-dev.txt
     $ black pyi.py

-If you want, you can also run the commands that GitHub Actions runs locally.
+If you want, you can also run locally the commands that GitHub Actions runs.
-Look in ``.github/workflows/`` to find the correct commands to use.
+Look in ``.github/workflows/`` to find the commands.
 For example, to run tests::

     $ python3 setup.py test